 You can choose from a wide range of walking tours in Cape Town that explore the city’s culture and surroundings.
 A guided walking tour let’s you relax as you discover an unfamiliar area with a knowledgeable local.

 Bo-Kaap.
 A visit to Cape Town isn’t complete without exploring the colourful area of Bo-Kaap.
 A symbol of Cape Malay heritage in the city, the area is famous for its brightly coloured houses lining the cobblestone streets.
-To learn more about the area’s culture and traditions, take a guided walking tour led by a local resident.
-Click here for Bo Kaap Walking Tour and Malay Cooking Class which includes a cooking lesson in a local home with a chance to enjoy the meal afterwards.
+Bo Kaap Walking Tour and Malay Cooking Class includes a cooking lesson in a local home with a chance to enjoy the meal afterwards.

 Other Cultural Venues

 During the winter season in Cape Town, you can enjoy cultural events, live music and theatre performances.
 Venues like the Artscape Opera House and the Baxter Theatre Centre host an array of local and international musicians, as well as contemporary and classic productions.
-You’ll find something to suit your tastes, whether you’re after classical music, jazz or local bands showcasing their unique sounds.
+You’ll find something to suit your tastes, whether you’re after classical music, jazz or local bands.

 What to Pack for winter in Cape Town

-If hiking is on your agenda then you’ll need waterproof hiking boots, a suitable day pack and all the usual layers and kit you’d normally pack for a (potentially) wet or chilly hike.
-That’s not to say it’s guaranteed to rain, but Cape Town’s weather is very changeable, even in summer, and especially so when you are up a mountain.
+If hiking is on your agenda then you’ll need waterproof hiking boots, a suitable day pack and all the usual kit you’d pack for unpredictable weather.
+Cape Town’s weather is very changeable, even in summer, and especially so when you are up a mountain.

 Where to stay in Cape Town in winter